 - Are uncomfortable with the hike’s route.

-Joshua Tree is located north east of San Diego and due west of Los Angeles.
+Joshua Tree is located north east of San Diego and due east of Los Angeles.

 Driving to the Park